nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:

-* `updateE 1 i/1 d/Project Meeting on/24-04-2021 w/Y` updates the first event of the first project to be weekly event with a new description `Project Meeting` starting on `24-04-2021`.
+* `updateE 1 i/1 d/Project Meeting on/24-04-2021 w/Y` updates the first event of the first project to be a weekly event with a new description `Project Meeting` starting on `24-04-2021`.
 * `updateE 2 i/2 on/14-04-2021 at/1015` updates the second event of the second project to a new date `14-04-2021` at `1015`.

 ##### Deleting an Event From a Project: `deleteE`